kamanashisroy/nginz/TASKS.md

 ### parallel
 - [x] Add support for data-type in binary coder.
-- [ ] Add support for mailbox.
+- [x] Add support for mailbox.
-- [ ] Try to implement STAR topology instead of ring.
+- [x] Try to implement STAR topology instead of ring.(Hurry !
+We reached 10K concurrency by doing this)
 - [ ] Explain parallel architecture in state diagram.

 ### shake